JiangtaoFeng/HGM-MAP/README.md

-#HGM

-Hierarchical Gaussian Model with Maximum A Posteriori estimation (HGM-MAP)
+# Hierarchical Gaussian Model with Maximum A Posteriori estimation (HGM-MAP)
 ________________________________________________________________________________

 HGM-MAP was proposed to learn word and context representations simultaneously.
 Please cite the following paper (to appear) if you use our source code.